Mealworms - What are the benefits?

 Birds love insects, and adding mealworms to your feeder is simpler than you think.
 Whether live mealworms or dried mealworms, these insects will be a nutritious snack that will be adored by hungry nestlings and breeding birds.

-By feeding them as a bird food source you will be unleashing an entirely new method of attracting different birds to your garden
+By feeding them as a bird food source you will be unleashing an entirely new method of attracting different birds to your garden.
+Mealworms for birds can provide a whole host of nutritious value to your garden and help birds to find important nutrients when natural supplies may be low.

-The Kennedy mealworms are the larvae of the flour beetle, a native British beetle.
+The Kennedy mealworms for wild birds are the larvae of the flour beetle, a native British beetle.
 They are scientifically known as Tribolium confusum, or darkling beetles.
 The larvae itself can be referred to as golden grubs, probably because they are absolute gold for birds to eat.
 Our range includes:

-These insects are a rich source of protein (over 50%), fibre and fats that are key for muscle development in birds.
-The live mealworms, in particular, are juicy and birds find them extremely tasty, especially finches, siskins, black birds and robins.
+These insects are a rich source of protein, fiber and fats that are key for muscle development in birds.
+The live mealworms, in particular, are juicy and birds find them extremely tasty, especially finches, siskins, blackbirds and robins.
 It’s always a good idea to leave a few extra out for these birds

 However, mealworms are low in calcium and should not be the only food you leave out in your garden.
-Dried mealworms work well when they are combined with mixed bird seed.
+Dried mealworms for birds work well when they are combined with mixed bird seed.

 What birds eat mealworms?